3 Tips for Hiring a Drywall Contractor

 Here some specific questions to ask about the job:

 — Do you have a dedicated team?
 Who is your crew?
-Will drywall subcontractors be involved?
+Will the best drywall contractor be involved?

 — How would you complete the drywall project?